-Rajasthan, the colorful desert resort, Kathputlis, and palaces, has a multitude of features that no one knows much about.
+Rajasthan, the colorful desert resort, Kathputlis, and palaces, have a multitude of features that no one knows much about.
 Yes, we are in Rajasthan thinking about offbeat attractions and experiences.
-The next time you visit any of Rajasthan’s magnificent cities, try to look beyond the imposing palaces and ancient forts and uncover in the most unique way the hidden stories of the villages and towns.
+The next time you visit any of Rajasthan’s magnificent cities, try to look beyond the imposing palaces and ancient forts and uncover most uniquely the hidden stories of the villages and towns.

 Hundreds of years of fascinating traditions are home to the villages of Rajasthan, many of which will be wiped away with the older generation.